tars919/Movie4Emotion/README.md

    - add the swift soup dependency
    - fill in the content view and swift file

-4) make a more user friendly UI
+4) make a more user friendly UI by adding prompting
 5) improve the capabilities of the IOS application